Julie Falk, executive director

 Kristin Rogers Brown, art director

-Kristin serves as an adjunct faculty at Pacific Northwest College of Art (PNCA), where she runs the senior studio in the illustration department and moonlights in various communication and collaborative design courses and mentors thesis students.
+Kristin serves as an assistant professor at Pacific Northwest College of Art (PNCA), where she runs the senior studio in the illustration department, moonlights in various communication and collaborative design courses, and mentors thesis students.

 Born outside of Chicago, Kristin is a graduate of Kenyon College in Gambier, Ohio.
 When not designing, Kristin frequents waterparks, swoons for David Bowie, stalks jewelry designers and illustrators, attempts to sew, and runs or rides her bike around Portland.
 She is part insomniac, part narcoleptic, and quite possibly the messiest perfectionist ever.

-Forever celebrity crushes: David Bowie, Wayne Coyne, Mike Rowe, Adam Scott, Parker Posey
+Celebrity crushes: David Bowie, John Hodgman, Mike Rowe, Adam Scott, Gillian Anderson

-Favorite music of the moment: Bowie, Neko Case, Sharon Jones, Budos Band, Jawbreaker, Mars Volta
+Favorite music of the moment: David Bowie, Neko Case, Lady, Sharon Jones, Budos Band, Bill Callahan, Jawbreaker, Mars Volta

-Favorite movies: Bottle Rocket, Hoosiers, Little Miss Sunshine, Amores Perros, Christopher Guest in every flavor
+Favorite movies: Bottle Rocket, Hoosiers, The Last Unicorn, MacGruber, Christopher Guest in every flavor

 Favorite TV shows: 30 Rock, Alan Alda's Scientific American Frontiers, Breaking Bad, Arrested Development, Adventure Time, Curb Your Enthusiasm, Trailblazers' basketball, Discovery Channel-style reality shows, and most things related to law and/or order

-Favorite books: Cruddy (Linda Barry), Dubliners (James Joyce), Spook (Mary Roach), Yehuda Amachai's poetry, Raymond Carver in general
+Favorite books: Cruddy (Linda Barry), Dubliners (James Joyce), Spook (Mary Roach), Yehuda Amachai's poetry, too many picture books to mention

 Turn-offs: bad teeth, slam poetry, MOTHS, using the wrong "to", "too", or "two" (ditto for "your/you're")